mattermost/docs/source/administration/backup.rst

 Automated backup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Automating backup up a Mattermost server provides a copy of the server's state at a particular point in time, which can be restored if a failure in the future leads to loss of data.
+Automating backup for a Mattermost server provides a copy of the server's state at a particular point in time, which can be restored if a failure in the future leads to loss of data.
 Options include:

 - Automation to periodically backup the Mattermost server, which may include all the components listed above or a subset depending on what you choose to protect.
 - Automation to restore a server from backup, or deploy a new server, to reduce recovery time.